luciferchase/luciferchase.github.io/_posts/2021-04-20-day-2-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 |:-----:|:---------:|:-----:|
 |		| &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|		|

 There were 15 in each page.
 We were given a 15 sec break after every 15 word to flip the pages.
-This was by far the most crucial break ever as I quickly used to fill out whichever w
+This was by far the most crucial break ever as I quickly used to fill out whichever word I had missed.

 The words were your standard WAT words.
 Nothing much negative or controversial words.